 What are the different types of tech partnerships?

 Technology partnerships come in various forms, each with unique characteristics and benefits.
 Understanding the different types of tech partnerships is crucial for any company looking to leverage external expertise and technology for growth and innovation.
+These partnership models help organizations connect internal ideas, external ideas, and new technologies to speed up their development process and create value with partners across the industry.

 Type of tech partnership |